epimorphics/github-workflows/README.md

 This repository is intended to hold common github workflow scripts.

 Each customer installation has its own branch.
-There is also a branch `expt` for publishing to our own ECR registry.

 The workflow should be installed into a applications repository using git-subrepo.
 See https://github.com/ingydotnet/git-subrepo#installation-instructions.